Skip to main content

 How do I test if my site is agent-ready?

-Visit isitagentready.com and enter your URL.
-The scanner checks all current standards and gives you a pass/fail report with actionable recommendations.
+Visit isitagentready.com, Cloudflare’s official agent readiness scanner, and enter your URL.
+It checks all current standards and gives you a pass/fail report with actionable recommendations.
+For a second opinion across an additional editorial-signals dimension, GEO Metrics’ Agent Readiness Score is also free and worth running alongside it.

 Will implementing agent readiness standards break my existing SEO?